lorry2018/minimajs/README.md

 The plugin will extend the functionalities of another plugin, it will define the extensions attribute of the plugin.json.
 The extension and the content of it need to follow the rules of ExtensionPoint.

 Below is the extensions attribute of plugin.json.
+It means that the ExtensionPoint defined with id 'commands' and the extension content is an object with name and command attribute.

 ```json
 {